hyperledger/iroha/CONTRIBUTING.md

 - Do not resolve a conversation on your own.
 Let the reviewer make a decision.
 - Acknowledge review comments and engage with the reviewer (agree, disagree, clarify, explain, etc.).
 Do not ignore comments.
 - For simple code change suggestions, if you apply them directly, you can resolve the conversation.
 - Avoid overwriting your previous commits when pushing new changes.
 It obfuscates what changed since the last review and forces the reviewer to start from scratch.
-PRs are squashed before merging automatically.
+Commits are squashed before merging automatically.

 ### Pull Request Titles